GannettDigital/api-docs/source/includes/_unified_display_report.md

                         "click_through_conversions": 0.0,                  // Number of click-through conversions for creative
                         "view_through_conversions": 0.0,                   // Number of view-through conversions for creative
                         "video_played_to_25_pct": 0.0,                     // Number of video views played to 25 percent for creative
                         "video_played_to_50_pct": 0.0,                     // Number of video views played to 50 percent for creative
                         "video_played_to_75_pct": 0.0,                     // Number of video views played to 75 percent for creative
                         "completed_views": 0.0,                            // Number of completed views for creative
+                        "video_complete_rate": 0.0,                        // View Rte of video completion vs partial views for creative
+                        "view_thru_rate": 0.0,                             // View-through rate
+                        "intervals": [                                     // Data for specified interval {
+                                "start_date": "2019-08-19",                // Start date of interval
+                                "impressions": 0,                          // Total impressions for interval "clicks": 0,                               // Total clicks for interval "ctr": 0.0,                                // Overall click-through rate of interval "video_full_screen": 0.0,                  // Number of full-screen video views for interval "video_mute": 0.0,                         // Number of muted video views for interval "video_unmute": 0.0,                       // Number of unmuted video views for interval "video_pause": 0.0,                        // Number of paused video views for interval "video_resume": 0.0,                       // Number of resumed video views for interval "video_views": 0.0,                        // Number of video views for interval "total_conversions": 0.0,                  // Number of conversions for interval
+                                "click_through_conversions": 0.0,          // Number of click-through conversions for interval
+                                "view_through_conversions": 0.0,           // Number of view-through conversions for interval
+                                "video_played_to_25_pct": 0.0,             // Number of video views played to 25 percent for interval
+                                "video_played_to_50_pct": 0.0,             // Number of video views played to 50 percent for interval
+                                "video_played_to_75_pct": 0.0,             // Number of video views played to 75 percent for interval
+                                "completed_views": 0.0,                    // Number of completed views for interval
-                        "video_complete_rate": 0.0,                        // Rate of video completion vs partial views for creative
+                                "video_complete_rate": 0.0,                // Rate of video completion vs partial views for interval
-                        "view_thru_rate": 0.0                              // View-through rate for creative
+                                "view_thru_rate": 0.0                      // View-through rate for interval
                             }
                         ]
                     }
-        ],
-        "line_items": []                                                   // All data for line items
+                ]
+            }
+        ]
     }
 }
 ```